mamadpierre/QCDS/README.md

 ```

 The above code executes a classical controller (neural network) to find the whole design of the PQC.
 If you wish the controller to find only a repetitive layer of the PQC add the argument ``` --small_design```.
-In addition, there can be an option of having hybrid quantum-classical controller to find a layer of PQC, to do so, use
+In addition, there can be an option of having hybrid quantum-classical controller to find a layer of PQC.
+For this use

 ```
 python main.py --small_design --quantumController